Telecommunication Device Distribution Program (TDDP)

 |Size of Family Unit||Gross Income (200% of federal poverty guidelines)|

-The U.S. Department of Health and Human Services (HHS) recently published the 2014 poverty guidelines.
-The TDDP Program Manager used those guidelines to calculate the new TDDP income eligibility guidelines shown above.
-Beginning February 1, 2014 these guidelines will be used to determine TDDP income eligibility.
+The U.S. Department of Health and Human Services (DHHS) recently published the 2017 poverty guidelines.
+Beginning January 31, 2017 these guidelines will be used to determine TDDP income eligbility.

 Frequently Asked Questions About TDDP: Get video of top 4 questions in American Sign Language (ASL).